raspberrypilearning/321-make-mentor-guide/en/quiz1/question_2.md

  --- feedback ---

-Not quite, the **Reflection** step is a chance to celebrate the skills creators have gained through the project.
+Not quite.
+The **Reflection** step is a chance to celebrate the skills creators have gained through the project.
 This quiz is a reflection step.

  --- /feedback ---